Other Neuroimmunology Topics

 What Do You Need to Know?

-- ADEM: monophasic post-infectious demyelination in children; encephalopathy is REQUIRED for diagnosis; large fluffy bilateral lesions with thalamic involvement; MOG-IgG+ in 40–60% of pediatric cases; all lesions enhance simultaneously (same age)
+- ADEM: monophasic post-infectious demyelination in children; encephalopathy is REQUIRED for diagnosis; large fluffy bilateral lesions with thalamic involvement; MOG-IgG+ in ~30–50% of pediatric cases.
+Lesions are typically of similar age; enhancement can be absent, patchy, or simultaneous.
+The key board contrast vs MS is recurrent non-encephalopathic attacks and lesions of different ages in MS

 - Transverse myelitis: short-segment + partial = MS; LETM + central = NMOSD; LETM + conus = MOGAD; always exclude compressive myelopathy first